 Day 1: Belize City, Belize / Guatemala—Ruins of Yaxha

-This morning, return to the mainland and hop a short flight to Mayan Flats airstrip in Belize, then transfer overland and cross the border into Guatemala.
-Spend the day exploring Yaxha, an impressive site from the Classical Period of Mayan civilization.
+This morning, you'll hop a short flight to Mayan Flats airstrip in Belize, then transfer overland across the border into Guatemala.
+Spend the day exploring Yaxha, an impressive site from the Mayan civilization's Classical Period.
 The ruins, once buried beneath centuries of jungle overgrowth, currently are being reconstructed.
 You'll learn fascinating details about Mayan culture and archaeological restoration on a guided tour.
 The Yaxha (Green Water) and Topoxte (Ramon Tree) sites around Lake Yaxha are home to Morelet's crocodiles.
-Howler and spider monkeys swing from the trees and myriad birds add color and sound - we may spy toucans, parrots or bat-eating hawks from the temple tops.
-At day’s end we'll watch the sun set behind the lagoon, then continue to Ni'tun Eco Lodge, where we'll enjoy dinner on the terrace overlooking Lake Petén Itza.
+Howler and spider monkeys swing from the trees and myriad birds add color and sound—and keep your eyes peeled to spy toucans, parrots or bat-eating hawks from the temple tops.
+At day’s end you'll watch the sun set behind the lagoon, then continue to Ni'tun Eco Lodge, where you'll enjoy dinner on the terrace overlooking Lake Petén Itza.
 Constructed to blend in harmony with the environment, the lodge is built of local rock, sand and wood, and furnished with handcrafted textiles, rugs and art that reflects the area's indigenous designs.

 Day 2: Tikal National Park—Ruins of Tikal